pippin-29/push_swap/README.md

 # push_swap

-Designed for my 42 Cursus.
+Designed for the 42 Cursus.

 0 Leaks.